-Our graduates have been engaged in continuous learning, they have asked tough questions and been challenged to answer them.
-Our graduates have embraced mistakes, and they have collaborated with fellow students and faculty alike.
+Our graduates have been engaged in continuous learning, they have asked tough questions, and they have been challenged to answer them.
+Our graduates have embraced mistakes and have collaborated with fellow students and faculty alike.
 With apt goals in sight, our graduates leave our doors with the skills to accomplish their aspirations.

 A Pursuer of Justice

 In their time with us, our graduates have continually been challenged to reach across boundaries of religion, race, ethnicity, gender, and politics.
 As part of a caring community, they have fostered relationships, acted in love, and worked to bring God’s kingdom to surrounding and global communities.

 A Caretaker of Creation

 Our graduates are devoted to creative solutions for the care and preservation of God’s World.
 Faculty work alongside our students, in our communities, as agents of change and restoration.